 Work is ongoing with members to prepare BSAB for its part in the Adult Social Care and Integrated Care System CQC inspection.
 It is anticipated that SAB functions and governance will form part of the inspection, in line with the requirements laid out in the Care Act 2014.
-Key activities in this area will include ensuring that all partners understand their SAB roles and responsibilities, gathering evidence to demonstrate how BSAB undertakes its functions and supporting SAB peer to peer reviews.
+Key activities in this area will include ensuring that all partners understand their SAB roles and responsibilities, gathering evidence to demonstrate how BSAB undertakes it functions and supporting SAB peer to peer reviews.

-Key activities and projects for 2023 - 2024:
+Key activities and projects for 2023 - 2024

-- Develop professional practice sessions for frontline practitioners and managers in response to adult safeguarding themes. - Improve data analysis in order to help inform understanding of the uptake of the training across the system and use of evaluation to improve our packages. - Plan a Tri-Board (Bradford Safeguarding Adults Board, The Children's Partnership and Community Safety Partnership) thematic learning event. - Develop the SAR Framework ensuring that it reflects national developments around 'SARs in Rapid Time' and SAR Quality Markers. - Develop a robust Quality Assurance process to underpin the development and delivery of multi-agency training. - Deliver a programme of multi-agency audits and data deep dives and to promote continuous improvement in partner safeguarding adults practices. - Develop capacity and expertise in audit methodology across the partnership to enable the Quality Assurance Framework to be delivered effectively. - Review the impact of the regional Safeguarding Adults Policy and Procedures that have been implemented, including reporting systems and the capacity to analyse available referral data.
+- Develop professional practice sessions for frontline practitioners and managers in response to adult safeguarding themes - Improve data analysis in order to help inform understanding of the uptake of the training across the system and use of evaluation to improve our packages. - Plan a tri-board (Bradford Safeguarding Adults Board, The Children's Partnership and Community Safety Partnership) thematic learning event. - Develop the SAR Framework ensuring that it reflects national developments around 'SARs in Rapid Time' and SAR Quality Markers - Develop a robust Quality Assurance process to underpin the development and delivery of multi-agency training. - > Deliver a programme of multi-agency audits and data deep dives and to promote continuous improvement in partner safeguarding adults practices. - Develop capacity and expertise in audit methodology across the partnership to enable the Quality Assurance framework to be delivered effectively - Review the impact of the regional Safeguarding Adults Policy and Procedures that have been implemented, including reporting systems and the capacity to analyse available referral data - > Undertake a series of Safeguarding Practitioner Forums to raise the profile of SAB, its functions and priorities, and to capture the experience of those working on the frontline